Update you browser

 • A 'week' has been defined in the Immigration Rules as 'a period of seven days beginning with a Monday'.

-• If you work irregular hours and/or have more than one employer, you will need to keep detailed records of how many hours you work each day so that you can be sure that you are not in danger of breaching your work condition by exceeding 10 or 20 hours in any seven-day period, starting on a Monday.
+• If you work irregular hours and/or have more than one employer, you will need to keep detailed records of how many hours you work each day so that you can be sure that you are not in danger of breaching your work conditions by exceeding 10 or 20 hours in any seven-day period, starting on a Monday.

 What is term time?